 This cold-temperature extraction creates a smooth sweetness and low-acidity flavor profile.
 People love cold brew for its mellow coffee experience while still enjoying deep flavors and, of course, caffeine!

-How Do You Make Cold Brew Coffee
+How Do You Make Cold Brew Coffee?

 As you’ll see from our homemade cold brew recipe later on, making this beverage is easier than you might imagine.
 All you really need to do is grind the coffee correctly (coarse) and combine it with the right ratio of water.
 After those details, it is as simple as waiting for the extraction to happen on its own.

-So the difficult part of cold brew coffee making is deciding your ratio, brewing time, and the container you will make it in, all of which we’ll address later!
+So the difficult part of cold brew coffee making is deciding your ratio, brewing time, and the container you will make it in, all of which I’ll address later!
 Oh, and don’t forget that you’ll need to filter it at the end!

 Is Cold Brew Stronger than Iced Coffee?